OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 Sales personnel are required to communicate with customers regarding open source.
 A customer may have special requirements related to the use of open source.
 For example, a company may have an open source policy that precludes it from using open source with specific licenses.

-It is important for sales personnel learn of customers’ requirements regarding open source, and communicate this information to internal software developers.
+It is important for sales personnel to learn of customers’ requirements regarding open source, and communicate this information to internal software developers.

 ### Legal / Intellectual property personnel